Maryland Home Improvement Mediation Works For You! - Home Improvement Commission

-- MHIC can schedule your mediation in as little as 2 weeks;
+- MHIC can schedule your mediation in as little as two weeks;

-- mediation can be done in a few hours and a hearing can take a day or more;
+- mediation can be done in a few hours, while a hearing can take a day or more;

 - you can schedule mediation at a time and location convenient for you; and

 - there will never be the possibility of a lengthy appeal that can last several years.